Toxic cough syrup: Panama

 In May 2007, 365 deaths were reported in Panama.

-In Panama, the imported diethylene glycol came from a Chinese manufacturer.
-The China Food and Drug Administration did not regard the toxic cough syrup scandal as being China's fault.
-The Chinese manufacturer exported the diethylene glycol under the name TD glycerine, but the Spanish middleman Aduanas Javier de Gracia changed the name to glycerine when he filled the customs declaration in Panama.
+The diethylene glycol originated from a Chinese manufacturer, which exported it as industrial "TD glycerin" under a shelf life of one year.
+The letters "TD" were shorthand for "substitute" in Chinese.
+When Panama-based Medicom received the product from a Spanish trader, it changed the name to "glycerine" and the expiration date to four years before selling it to the government of Panama.
+Neither the trading companies involved nor the government lab in Panama that processed the ingredient tested the substance for verification.
+Chinese authorities said they would no longer allow the name "TD glycerin" to be used.
+One of the country's officials overseeing food and drug safety was sentenced to death in late May on charges related to the scandal.
+The Panama government detained several officials as well as employees of Medicom and set up a $6-million fund for the victims.

 The Gambia

 In October 2022, the WHO announced a link between four paediatric cough syrups from one Indian pharmaceutical company and the deaths of 66 children in The Gambia from kidney failure.
 The products (Promethazine Oral Solution, Kofexmalin Baby Cough Syrup, Makoff Baby Cough Syrup, and Magrip N Cold Syrup) are believed to be contaminated with diethylene glycol and/or ethylene glycol.
-The products involved were manufactured by Maiden Pharmaceuticals in December 2021.
+The products involved were manufactured by Maiden Pharmaceuticals of India in December 2021.

 This has led to Maiden Pharmaceuticals' products being banned in The Gambia; a probe by the CDSCO and volunteers from health agencies in The Gambia going door to door in an urgent recall.

 In December 2022, a parliamentary committee in The Gambia recommended prosecution of the Indian company, Maiden Pharmaceuticals.
 It also recommended banning all products by the firm in the country.

+Indian authorities started conducting an inquiry into an April 2023 allegation that a pharmaceutical regulator in Haryana state, who holds a senior position in the state health department, accepted a bribe and switched samples of contaminated cough syrup before the state government laboratory tested them.
+The cough syrup in question was produced by Maiden Pharmaceuticals, and it has been implicated in child deaths in Gambia.
+Tests conducted by two independent laboratories on behalf of the WHO confirmed the presence of lethal toxins—ethylene glycol and diethylene glycol in the syrup.
+Indian authorities, however, did not find any toxins, but did identify labeling issues with Maiden Pharmaceuticals' cough syrup.
+Naresh Kumar Goyal, the founder of Maiden Pharmaceuticals, has previously denied any wrongdoing in the production of the syrup.